sven-hash/docs/docs/wallet/index.md

 ### Running in Production Mode

-To build and install the wallet, run the following terminal command from the `tauri-wallet` folder
+To build and install the wallet, run the following terminal command from the `nym-wallet` folder

 ```
 yarn build